About James E. Rung

 Dad turned 90 years old on September 3, 2010.
 A flag was flown in his honor over our nation’s capitol on that day and he received it prior to Christmas 2010.

 Dad passed away on May 31, 2014.
 He was 93 years old and a stinker up to the very end!
 He was laid to rest at Jefferson Barracks National Cemetery on June 5, 2014.
-On June 6th, our friend, Andy Groom in England, took Dad back to Kimbolton for one last visit (I will get some photos up soon!).
+On June 6th, our friend, Andy Groom in England, took Dad back to Kimbolton for one last visit.
 In many ways, Dad’s journey has come full circle.
 We miss him terribly.